 Dan & Nick’s Story

-Dan, a resident of Newfane, made the decision to volunteer his time to be a Mentor through Youth Mentoring Services of Niagara County.
+Dan, a resident of Newfane, made the decision to volunteer his time to be a Mentor through Youth Mentoring Services.
 When asked why he wanted to be a Mentor, Dan spoke of social responsibility and giving back to help make the community a better place.
 After the intake process and orientation program, he was given profiles of potential Mentees to review.
 One of the profiles stood out to him.
 That is when he met Nick, his Mentee.

 The quick connection made between Nick and Dan has only grown stronger.
 In addition to the three to four hours they spend together every other week, Nick will call Dan once a week just to talk.
 The two each keep a journal of their time together and work on certain goals that the Youth Mentoring Services program encourages, such as socialization and self-esteem.